 Small Watershed Action Plan (SWAP)

-There is a SWAP currently in development for the urban portions of the Lower Gunpowder Falls watershed.
+The Lower Gunpowder Falls SWAP (PDF) is currently available for public comment until June 3, 2016.
 SWAPs identify strategies to bring a watershed into compliance with water quality standards.
 Strategies go beyond traditional government capital projects and include actions that may occur in partnership with local watershed associations, citizen awareness campaigns and volunteer activities.

 A public community meeting was held June 16, 2015, at Perry Hall Middle School which drew many attendees from the local community.
 A few short presentations were made by county employees and consulting experts, followed by lively discussion amongst participants to share what the community’s priorities are for restoration goals.
 Presentations provided general information about SWAPs, an overview of the SWAP area from a geographic perspective, and a brief overview of the project status to date.
 A second public community meeting was held October 14, 2015, at the Loch Raven Branch of the Baltimore County Public Library.
 This meeting included more presentations on project development and content.

 For more information about SWAPs in general, view the What is a SWAP?
 Presentation (PDF) that was shown at the community meeting.